Horror stories expose deep-rooted problems in Australian working holiday visa

 "He was a horrible old pervert.
 He would sit in his ute and shout at us if we stood up because our backs hurt."

-The Morrison Government has announced it will expand the working holiday program to allow visa holders to stay in Australia for three years if they do farming work.
+The Morrison Government has announced it will expand the working holiday programme to allow visa holders to stay in Australia for three years if they do farming work.

 The move, designed to meet a labour shortage on Australian farms, comes into effect on July 1.